 NOTE 5b: The secured packet provided by the SOR-AF can include SOR-CMCI only if the SOR-AF has determined that the ME of the UE supports the SOR-CMCI.

 3d) The HPLMN UDM forms the steering of roaming information as specified in 3GPP TS 33.501 [66] from the list of preferred PLMN/access technology combinations and the SOR-CMCI, if any, or the secured packet obtained in step 3a or the list of preferred PLMN/access technology combinations and the SOR-CMCI, if any, or the secured packet, obtained in step 3c.

+If the user subscription information indicates that the UE is allowed to use the "user controlled list of services exempted from release due to SOR" during SOR, then the HPLMN UDM shall send the "user controlled SOR-CMCI" indication to the UE.

 If:

 - neither the list of preferred PLMN/access technology combinations nor the secured packet was obtained in steps 3a or 3c; or